 To create a mail merge in Outlook 2010 we need to use the Microsoft Word 2010 as default editor and Microsoft Excel spreadsheet for contact details database.
-If you have multiple email account in Outlook, select the default account that you want to be the mail sender for this purpose.
+If you have multiple email accounts in Outlook, select the default account that you want to be the mail sender for this purpose.

 Mail Merge is an automatic addition of names and addresses from a database to letters and envelopes in order to facilitate sending mail, especially advertising, to many addresses.

-To use Mail Merge in Word 2010
+How to Mail Merge in Word 2010

 Step 1- Open up Microsoft Word 2010.
-Start by writing the content of your letter, you may also insert picture in the message body.
+Start by writing the content of your letter, you may also insert a picture in the message body.
 To begin mail merge, click Mailings tab, then click Start Mail Merge.
 Select and click Email Messages from the list.

 Step 3- Prepare a contact list of recipients.
 Open up Microsoft Excel 2010 for this.
-From the Excel workbook, create name and email address column.
+From the Excel workbook, create a name and email address column.
 Fill it up then save it as CSV file type in your local directory.

 Step 4- Back to Microsoft Word 2010, Under Mailings Tab, Click Select Recipients, and then click use existing list.
 A new window will pop up.
 Select the contact list that you have made in Excel 2010 and click open.